Spain’s house price growth continues, despite falling demand

 On January 23, 2014, Spain was the second euro zone country to exit its international bailout program, after Ireland.
 The Spanish economy has consistently outperformed much of Europe since.
 However, it has been a long, hard slog.
 Recession had been Spain’s normal condition for years, due to the global financial meltdown and the Eurozone debt crisis.

 The Spanish economy grew by an annual average of 2.8% from 2015 to 2019.
 Then the Covid-19 pandemic broke out, causing consumer demand and business investment to plunge.
-The economy contracted by a huge 10.8% in 2020 – one of the hardest hit in the region and the country’s worst performance in recent history.
-Spain recorded a real GDP growth rate of 5.1% in 2021, but still not enough to fully offset the decline in the preceding year.
+The economy contracted by a huge 11.2% in 2020 – one of the hardest hit in the region and the country’s worst performance in recent history.
+Spain recorded a real GDP growth rate of 6.4% in 2021 and another 5.8% in 2022, enough to fully offset the decline in the preceding year.

-Spain’s economy is projected to slow considerably this year, with a real GDP growth forecast of just 1.3%, based on figures from the Bank of Spain, as consumption will remain subdued due to rising interest rates and as inflationary pressures will further erode purchasing power in 2023.
+Spain’s economy is projected to slow further this year, with real GDP growth forecast of just 1.7%, based on figures from the European Commission.
+The Bank of Spain is a bit more optimistic, expecting an economic growth of 1.9% this year.

-In January 2023, nationwide inflation stood at 5.9%, up from 5.7% in the previous month but still lower than the previous year’s 6.1%, according to INE.
+In March 2024, nationwide inflation stood at 3.2%, up from 2.8% in the previous month but slightly down from 3.3% in the same period last year, according to INE.
 Inflation reached a nearly four-decade peak of 10.8% in July 2022.
 These figures are far from an average of just 1.1% from 2010 to 2020 and well above the ECB’s target of 2%.

 Sources: